danielbodnar/awesome-stars/BY-LANG.md

 - [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
 - [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
 Some optional advanced features are also available.
 - [1nfiniteloop/json-bookmarks](https://github.com/1nfiniteloop/json-bookmarks) - Browser extension for Mozilla Firefox and Chrome for importing and exporting bookmarks with a json file
-- [herrherrmann/omnivore-list-popup](https://github.com/herrherrmann/omnivore-list-popup) - Web extension for Firefox and Chrome that shows a popup with a list of your Omnivore articles to quickly open or archive (similar to the In My Pocket extension).
 - [mdyd-dev/pos-cli](https://github.com/mdyd-dev/pos-cli) - CLI for platformOS
 - [webrecorder/archiveweb.page](https://github.com/webrecorder/archiveweb.page) - A High-Fidelity Web Archiving Extension for Chrome and Chromium based browsers!
 - [oldweb-today/shepherd-client](https://github.com/oldweb-today/shepherd-client) -